j-andrews7/Genotify/README.md

 ## Installation

-Just download the release for your OS, unzip, and run.
-To build from source with `node.js`, you can just clone the repo and do the typical `npm install` followed by `npm start`.
+Just download the [release](https://github.com/j-andrews7/GenotifyDesktop/releases) for your OS, unpack, and run.
+To build from source with `node.js`, you can clone the repo and run `npm install` followed by `npm start`.

 ## Usage